haa-gg/React-Memes/README.md

 ![alt text](https://github.com/haa-gg/React-Memes/blob/main/screenshots/app-screenshot.png?raw=true)
 # What is this?

-It's a mme generator that uses the flipimg API and React to spit up hot, fresh memes.
+It's a meme generator that uses the flipimg API and React to spit up hot, fresh memes.

 ## Why?